 Description of existing environmental and potential impacts Are there any residential properties or other noise sensitive areas near the location of the proposal that may be affected by the work (i.e., church, school, hospital)?
-Yes ⊠ No □ Noise modelling was undertaken for both daytime standard construction hours and nightworks, and illustrated Figure 3-2and Figure 3-3 below.
-The noise modelling indicated that: During day construction hours: 17 receivers are within the Highly Intrusive Noise Catchment Area (NCA1) 4 receivers are within the Moderately Intrusive NCA2 During nightworks: 21 receivers are within the Highly Intrusive NCA1 14 receivers are within the Moderately Intrusive NCA2 23 receivers are within the Clearly Audible NCA3 38 receivers are within the Noticeable NCA4 These would be expected to only be temporary, with the duration of works only being 6 - 12 weeks.
+Yes ⊠ No □ Noise modelling was undertaken for both daytime standard construction hours and nightworks, and illustrated in the Figure 3-2 and Figure 3-3 below.
+The noise modelling indicated that: During day construction hours: 3 receivers are within the Highly Intrusive Noise Catchment Area (NCA1) 7 receivers are within the Moderately Intrusive NCA2 During nightworks: 8 receivers are within the Highly Intrusive NCA1 9 receivers are within the Moderately Intrusive NCA2 23 receivers are within the Clearly Audible NCA3 42 receivers are within the Noticeable NCA4 These would be expected to only be temporary, with the duration of works only being 6 - 12 weeks.
 Through implementing the safeguards and mitigation measures outlined below, the noise impacts for all identified receivers would be expected to be low.
 Is the proposal going to be undertaken only during standard working hours?
-Standard construction working hours for Leeton LGA are: • Monday to Friday: 7:00am to 6:00pm • Saturday: 8:00am to 1:00pm • Sunday and Public Holidays: No construction work is permitted It should be noted that a diesel pump may be required to operate outside the standard working hours (worst-case over a 24hr period), to dewater the existing channels or supply water.
-Yes No ⊠ Is any explosive blasting required for the proposal?
-Yes □ No ⊠
+Yes □ No ⊠ Standard construction working hours for Leeton LGA are: Monday to Friday: 7:00am to 6:00pm • Saturday: 8:00am to 1:00pm Sunday and Public Holidays: No construction work is permitted It should be noted that a diesel pump may be required to operate outside the standard working hours (worst-case over a 24hr period), to dewater the existing channels or supply water.
+Is any explosive blasting required for the proposal?
+Would construction noise or vibration from the proposal affect sensitive receivers?
+Yes ⊠ No □ The proposed works would have the potential to affect up to 10 sensitive receivers during standard construction hours and up to 82 outside of standard construction hours, as outlined